 Tomato Surprise: All the trailers imply that Salt is being framed, and throughout the first half of the movie she certainly acts like it.
-Then it turns out she is a Deep Cover Agent and has been concealing it from her coworkers, her husband and the audience this whole time.
+Then it turns out she is a Deep Cover Agent and has been concealing it from her coworkers, her husband and the audience the whole time.

 Wall Jump: Salt does this at least twice, jumping off the wall to kick an assailant.

 Who Shot JFK?: "In 1959, Lee Harvey Oswald visited Russia.
-The guy who returned was an agent named Alek"
+The guy who returned was an agent named Alek."

 Would Not Shoot a Good Guy: If you notice carefully, Salt never kills any of the FBI agents, only knocking them out with darts, non-lethal venom and painful but not deadly martial arts moves.
 She only kills Orlov, Winters and the other Russian sleeper agents.